jsiegenthaler/hueget/README.md

 ```
 $ pm2 start hueget.js -- -i 192.168.0.50 -k UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 3000
 ```
-Managing hueget is straigtforward:
+Managing hueget in pm2 is straigtforward:
 ```
 $ pm2 stop hueget
 $ pm2 restart hueget
 $ pm2 delete hueget
 ```
-For more information see https://github.com/Unitech/pm2
+For more information about pm2, see https://github.com/Unitech/pm2

 # Getting your Philips Hue API Key
 If you have [Homebridge](https://homebridge.io/), and the [homebridge-hue](https://github.com/ebaauw/homebridge-hue) plugin, look at the **users** section of the hue config.
 You will see the Hue bridge MAC address folowed by the Hue bridge API key